uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 New value of count is 3
 ```

-Therefore if you need to update the UI of your component, you can't use local variables and you can't update the state variables directly.
+Therefore, if you need to update the UI of your component, you can't use local variables and you can't update the state variables directly.
 You need to use the state setter function to not only update the state variable, but also to rerender the component.

 Let's verify that using the state setter function does what we expect: